menmaa/instant-everything/README.md

-## This mod no longer works due to packet integrity implementation and limitations of TERA Toolbox.
+## This fork of 'instant-everything' includes instant repair functionality, which no longer works due to packet integrity implementation and limitations of TERA Toolbox.
 Unless you're being next level ethical I guess ;)

 # instant-everything
 Removes the annoying animation and skips the progress bar for enchanting, upgrading, repairing, soulbinding, dismantling, and merging items.